Thursday, 4 May 2023

 Pacing

-Pacing can help to improve your quality of life and reduce symptoms.
-Pacing and rest are currently the most effective management tools for some people with ME.
+Pacing can help to improve quality of life and reduce symptoms.

-Pacing also involves keeping periods of activity short, with rest breaks in between.
+Pacing can also involves keeping periods of activity short, with rest breaks in between.

 For example, instead of taking a shower, brushing your teeth, and getting dressed in one go, pacing would mean you take a shower, and then rest, until you feel ready to undertake the next activity.

 Pacing aims to leave some ‘fuel in the tank’ at the end of the activity.
-Do no more than 50–60% of what you feel they can do to prevent relapse even if you feel like doing everything.
+Do no more than 50–60% of what you feel you can do to prevent relapse even if you feel like doing more.

-Pacing, like any other skill, must be practised and becomes easier over time.
-Most people can expect to experience setbacks from time to time until they figure out a pattern so it is important to be realistic about what you can achieve.
+Pacing, like any other skill, must be practised until it becomes easier.
+Most people can expect to experience setbacks from time to time until they figure out a pattern, so it is important to be realistic about what you can achieve.
 The first step is becoming familiar with your energy limit.
-This will help you to identify when you are experiencing PENE.
-It helps to keep a diary.
+This will help you to identify when you are experiencing post exertional worsening.
+It may help you to keep a diary.

 Prioritize your activities and delay, delegate or eliminate non-essential items.